 Mouthfeel is self-explanatory.
 It means the way an instant coffee feels in your mouth.
 Some coffees are too bitter or too sour.
 Some have an astringent feel to them.
 Like flavor, this is another factor that’s almost impossible to determine before purchasing.
 But when you do make a decision, keep this factor in mind when tasting the coffee.

 When we mention acidity, we’re talking about bright, crisp flavors.
 Lighter roasts tend to be more acidic, while darker roasts are less acidic.
 If you have stomach problems, you may want to stick with less acidic coffee.
 If this is a priority for you, you’re in luck, because this can usually be determined by the roast profile.

 Another biggie to consider when choosing an instant coffee is if there are single-serve packets.
 Depending on your needs, this may be a priority.
 It’s easier to just grab a pack or two to go, rather than be late on a busy morning because you have to measure your coffee.

-After reading this guide, hopefully, you’re much closer to finding a delicious instant coffee.
+After reading this guide, hopefully, you’re much closer to finding a the best instant coffee for your tastebuds.
 We highly recommend WAKA Coffee, if it fits your budget.
 It will make you wonder how an instant coffee can be that delicious.
 For the decaf lovers, check out the NesCafé Taster’s Choice House Blend.
 We also recommend Mount Hagen Organic Instant Coffee, since it’s our top pick for organic instant coffees.

 Table of Contents